Click here to learn more.

 Remember that after you’ve taken a new puppy into your home, you have the power to protect him from two of the most common health problems: obesity (which makes joint problems even worse) and eating inappropriate objects.
 Keeping a Lab at an appropriate weight has been proven to add two additional years of life, and close supervision of what he’s chewing on can save you big bucks at the veterinary hospital.
 Make the most of your preventive abilities to help ensure a healthier dog for life.

-Labs are easy-care dogs who don’t need lots of fancy grooming, but there are a few important things to know about their care.
+dogs who don’t need lots of fancy grooming, but there are a few important things to know about their care.

 Item one: Labs shed.
 A lot.
 You’ll have less hair lying around the house if you brush your Lab once or twice a week so that the hair goes onto the brush instead of onto your furniture and clothes.
 A rubber curry brush and a metal shedding blade or wire slicker brush are your new best friends.